Chapter 1 : Chapter 1

 He raised his eyebrows at my rising hysteria, his arms crossed over that stupid pink shirt of his.
 It made him look like a girl.

-"You can't prove it," he said, shrugging.
+"You can't prove it," he said with a shrug.

 "You don't even like macadamia nut!"
 I screeched, grabbing the plate and chucking it.
 James ducked out of the way, the prat.
 He could have done us all a favor and let it take his head off.